MAbdelhamed/windy-forcasting/README.md

 - `API` this contains our code that Fetch API return a promise that resolves into a Response object.
 To get the actual data
 - `utils` this contains code that are pure functions and can be used throughout the application.
 These functions take data and give back a result.
 They should not interact with anything outside of their scope!
 - `views` this contains code to define what the DOM will look like.
 They will create the DOM element and read/write from/to the dom
-- `data.js` file contains the variables we use within the whole projects such api data, cityNames etc.
+- `data.js` file contains the variables we use within the whole projects such api data and cityNames.
+- `constants.js` file contains the constants dom elements
 - `index.html` it is the starting web page
 - `style.css` it contains the styling and the decoration of html tags